-A. No building permit shall be issued and no structure or use shall be established, other than a single-family detached dwelling and accessory uses thereto, and no certificate of occupancy for such a structure or use shall be issued until the Building Inspector is satisfied that all applicable requirements and conditions set forth herein have been met.
-The continued validity of any certificate of occupancy shall be subject to continued conformance with such approved site plan and conditions.
+- A. No building permit for all principal uses and their accessory uses of land, except one- or twoshall be issued and no structure or use shall be established, other than a single-family houses. - (2) Any revision of a site plan shall be subject to the approval procedure as provided herein. - (3) detached dwelling and accessory uses thereto, and no certificate of occupancy for anysuch a structure or use upon or within the site shall be issued until all of the required the Building Inspector is satisfied that all applicable requirements and conditions of site plan approval set forth herein have been met.
+The continued validity of any certificate of occupancy shall be subject to continued conformance with the such approved site plan and conditions.
 Revisions of such plans shall be subject to the same approval procedure.